korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_11_Collections/Course07_CollectionsChallenge_CardGamePart2/README.md

 I'll add the sublist to my keepers list, or the cards I want to keep in my hand.
 Ok, that's how
 I'm going to evaluate and score each player's hand.
-Now I'll get back to the PokerGame, and the startPlay method.
+Now I'll get back to the PokerGame and the startPlay method.

 ```java
 public void startPlay() {